Individual Therapy. Jungian Psychotherapy

 I have a dog I didn’t want.

 Did I mention I didn’t want the dog?
 But I put it on a long leash in the yard where our previous dog ran.
-I didn’t want this dog to become a spot on the highway running in front of our house becasue it lacked a white cane with red tip.
+I didn’t want this dog to become a spot on the highway running in front of our house because it lacked a white cane with a red tip.
 I wouldn’t hear the end of it from my daughter, much less live with the guilt of sending a defenseless dog to its death.

-I have also seen my daughter’s heart open and blossom around this little dog just as my youngest son cared for our previous dog.
-I saw him, on the dogs last days scoop the feeble dog up in his arms so carefully and gently and give it a softer place on which to lay.
-My daughter cares for this dog in a similar way.
-It has also brought about meaningful discussions about what the dogs situation and what to do with it.
+I have also seen my daughter’s heart open and blossom around this little dog, just as my youngest son cared for our previous dog.
+I saw him, on the dog's last days, scoop the feeble dog up in his arms so carefully and gently and give it a softer place to lay.
+My daughter similarly cares for this dog.
+It has also brought about meaningful discussions about the dog's situation and what to do with it.
 We are in no hurry for an “outcome.”
-In an interesting way the dog has given my daughter and I an avenue in which to bond, to understand each other and to see what is inside of our hearts.
-I am moved by her caring, openness and compassion.
-I can see he grace in action, as she reaches down to touch, and speak to the dog.
-She even wants to give it a name, to make it more than just a stray, not just lost dog dumped on the side of the road.

 Did I mention I didn’t want the dog?
 I think it was sent here, thanks be to God